 You MUST align your costs to be in line with your revenues, in order to survive.

-- Choose to be a niche supplier ... smaller, higher quality and higher value but recognise that you need to be able to sell it ... so be realistic about your chances!
+Choose to be a niche supplier ... smaller, higher quality and higher value but recognize that you need to be able to sell it ... so be realistic about your chances!

 The customer is King ... you can never be complacent in business.